Aromatase Inhibitors and Joint Pain: Causes and Ways of Managing

 Anastrozole, letrozole and exemestane are third generation AIs, and often decrease circulating oestrogen to undetectable levels, thereby reducing tumour proliferation and growth [2].
 Moreover, AI therapy has been demonstrated to reduce the rate of mortality in breast cancer by up to 40% [3].
 However, as we will see in the next section, joint pain is one of the most common side effects.

 Joint pain, or arthralgia, appears to be a relatively common side effect.
 In a review including 13,177 patients, 20-70% of participants experienced this side effect [4].
-Joint pain caused by aromatase inhibitors can be experienced in a variety of locations but most commonly in the fingers, wrists, shoulders, knees and ankles [5].
+It often affects fingers, wrists, shoulders, knees and ankles [5].
 Joint pain can begin at approximately 2 months after the start of treatment and to peak at around the 6-month mark, but it can appear up to 2 years after initiation of therapy [6].

 When it comes to determining the severity of the pain in the joints, a comparative 5 year trial (ATAC) was conducted.
 The aromatase inhibitor anastrozole was compared to another hormone therapy, Tamoxifen.
 They found that joint pain and bone fractures were more common in those taking AIs [6].
 However, the same trial also noted that intensity of joint pain did not often reach severe levels: